Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

   * Click the blue `Continue` button

-* The `Setup Complete` page should now appear.
+- The `Setup Complete` page should now appear.
 If everything is working properly, there should be green checkmarks below.

   * Click the `View All Connections` button

 * The `Connections` page should now appear.
 If everything is working properly, there should be in green `Influx (Default)` under the `InfluxDB Connection` section.

-### Chronograf - Viewing Host Systems

-To view hosts, click the `Host List` button to the left.
-It should appear as an eye symbol in the left navigational panel.
-Your host(s) should appear in the `Host List`.
-You can click on the name to invetigate the system further.

-By default in the `Apps` section, the three dashboards that you just setup i.e. `system`, `docker` and `mysql` should also appear.
-Click on any one of them to view stats specific to that reporting plugin.

-### Chronograf - Viewing Logs

-To view logs ordered by hosts, click the `Log Viewer` button to the left.
-It should appear as cut log symbol in the left navigational panel.
-Your host(s) should appear in the `Log Viewer`.

-Please note: This will be a lot of information at any given time especially if you connect multiple hosts.

-### Chronograf - View logs by specific host

-Within the `Log Viewer` page:

-* Scroll at the bottom of the page over to the `Host` column in the viewer and click on the name e.g. `bd-demo`

-  * This should now filter out all other host information

-  * At the top left hand corner below the search bar, the following appears `host == bd-demo`.
-This is the syntax used for searching by host e.g. `host == your-hostname-here` this is the same shorthand name used to configure the Telegraf agent.

-  * Alternatively, you can now use this value `host == your-hostname-here` within the _Search logs using keywords or regular expressions_ search bar.

-  * You can even single click into the `host == your-hostname-here` posted query and change the name to a different host.

-* You can also search using ISLE key service words to drill down on log reporting. e.g. `apache`, `fedora`, `varnish` etc

 ---

-### Using Chronograf for Alerts in ISLE
+#### 06. Telegraf Agent (Agent only) installation on Production

-#### Resources
+#### Adoption Process Overview

-* Official [Documentation](https://docs.influxdata.com/chronograf/v1.7/guides/create-alert-rules/) for setting up alerts in Chronograf
+* Use these instructions to add an additional Docker Telegraf container on a `Production` system.
+Once you've followed the instructions below, a new `Production` host will appear in your Chronograf dashboard for you to review alongside your previously configured `Staging` host.

 #### Assumptions

-* Ability to send emails from the ISLE host server
-  * You may already be using an existing off host email server or service that is integrated with the ISLE Drupal site.
-  * We recommend using [SendGrid](https://sendgrid.com/) or [MailGun](https://www.mailgun.com/) which are cloud-based email delivery platforms.
-Please note these services are not entirely free and may require additional Drupal modules.

-* Chronograf Alert Handlers will need to be setup prior to these steps.

-The ISLE Project can provide the following alert creation processes
-  * Disk Space Alert -
-  * RAM Usage Alert
-  * CPU Usage Alert
-  * Deadman Alert

-Additional alerts will be contributed by the ISLE maintainers and/or community.

----

-### Disk Space Alert

-This alert is designed to warn you when one of the ISLE host server disk(s) is/are almost full.
-Please note this setting should not alert you when the disk is already full.
-We suggest you use a lower value (e.g. 80%) such that you can safely shutdown containers, backup data and then expand the affected disk's capacity as needed.

-#### To create this Alert:

-* Within the TICK Chronograf dashboard, click on the `Alerting` symbol on the left (_this is a triangle with a ! symbol in the middle_).
-  * By default the `Manage Tasks on ...` page should appear
-  * Click the blue `+ Build Alert Rule` button on the right hand side.

-* Within the displayed fields, please change the following:

-* `Name this Alert Rule` - Change Untitled Rule to `Disk Space Alert` or to a name of your choice.

-* `Alert Type` - Choose `Threshold` - _this should be selected by default_

-* `Time Series`
-  * Within the `DB.RetentionPolicy` column, select `telegraf.autogen`
-  * Within the `Measurements & Tags` column,
-    * Select `> disk`
-      * Select `host` (_there may be an additional number here e.g. `host - 2`_)
-      * Choose the appropriate hostname (_this was the name you used to setup reporting on the Telegraf agent prior_)
-   * Within the `Fields` column, select `used_percent`

-* `Conditions`
-  * You'll notice that a graph now appears in this area with most likely an increasing trend of usage.
-This graph indicates the current usage by the host of a particular disk, in our example this is the HOST ISLE operating system disk.
-You can create multiple alerts for additional disks, simply repeat this process as needed.
-  * Within the `Send Alert where used_percent is greater than` bar, add the number `80` or a numeric value of your choice.
-This establishes the percent full the disk has to reach before the alert is sent.
-    * Please note, again we stress the importance of setting this value to 80 or lower to give yourself or your IT staff time to anticipate the growth prior to system challenges.
-  * You'll note that the graph may adjust visually to match this new value

-* `Alert Handlers`
-  * Within the `Send this Alert to:` bar, click the `Add a Handler` dropdown list to add the appropriate Alert Handler.
-This can be email, slack etc.
-  * If the `Alert Handler` is not enabled, the blue `Save Rule and Configure this Alert Handler` button will appear.
-We recommend that you click it and follow the instructions therein.
-  * If the `Alert Handler` is enabled, then the appropriate service

-If you would like to setup ISLE and the TICK sidecar to generate alerts, you'll need to setup the following on the ISLE host server

----

-## Telegraf (Agent only) Installation

-### Assumptions

-* Use these instructions to add an additional Docker container on a `Production` system.
-Please note this is not the full side-car instructions simply the Telegraf reporting agent.

-* The instructions below **ASSUME**:

 * A previously installed and running ISLE system is in place already.

-  * You'll need to use ISLE v.1.1.x and higher for the syslog driver changes to be in place.
+- You'll need to use ISLE `v.1.1.x+` or `dashboards-dev` for the syslog driver changes to be in place.

 * That the "sidecar" TICK installation is already in place on the `Staging` server prior.

-  * Your firewall allows outbound port `8086` traffic
+- Your firewall allows outbound port `8086` traffic

----

-### Telegraf Agent Installation
+####  Installation

 In the recommended setup and usage of TICK, the `Staging` server will be running the full stack of TICK as a collection point for all `Staging` data and any `Production` system will only need the Telegraf agent installed.